siddhi07/ai-email-intelligence-pipeline/README.md

 This project demonstrates the full workflow from raw email ingestion to automated Gmail MCP notification validation.

 ---
+## Things to add
+Selected Mailboxes:
+- kaminski-v
+- farmer-d
+- beck-s
+- lokay-m
+- kitchen-l

+Reason for selection:
+These mailboxes were chosen to provide a representative sample with varied folder depth, realistic communication volume, multiple senders/recipients, forwarded chains, and enough total emails (>10,000) to validate parsing, duplicate detection, and notification workflows efficiently without requiring the full 500k dataset.

 ## 1. Project Summary